 If you give directions on how to vote your Common Shares, your proxyholder must vote your Common Shares according to your instructions.
-If your proxy form or voting instruction form does not specify how to vote on a particular issue, then your proxyholder can vote your Common Shares as he or she sees fit.
-If your proxyholder does not attend and vote online at the Meeting, your Common Shares will not be voted.
+If your proxy form or voting instruction form does not specify how to vote on a particular issue, then your proxyholder can vote your Common Shares as they see fit.
+If your proxyholder does not attend and vote at the Meeting, your Common Shares will not be voted.